Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: None
 Range: Medium
 Targets: 1 enemy
-Cost: 0 MP (Overload +3 MP)
+Cost: 0 MP
-Damage: x1 (Overload x2) (Fire/Ice/Earth/Sky/Light/Dark)
+Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
-Effect: If you pay the Overload cost, this Ability's damage multiplier becomes 2.
 Special: When you learn this Ability, you gain the [Elemental Attunement](#elemental-attunement) Lesson once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
+Scaling: At any Hero Tier, you may increase the cost of this Ability by 3 to MP increase its damage multiplier by 1.
+At Hero Tier 2, you may increase the cost of this Ability by an additional 4 MP to increase its damage multiplier by 1.
+When used this way, this Ability counts as a Tier 2 Ability.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

 #### Empower